pluggyai/pluggy-java/README.md

   .clientIdAndSecret("your_client_id", "your_secret")
   .build();

-// Authenticate your client (optional - will be managed automatically on any unauthenticated request attempt) pluggyClient.authenticate()
+// Authenticate your client (optional - by default, auth token is requested & refreshed as needed by ApiKeyAuthInterceptor) pluggyClient.authenticate()

 // Synchronously perform a request